ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### BEGIN_TIME

-The time when BEGING SNAPSHOT statement is executed is expressed with UNIX_TIME by BEGIN_TIME.
+The time when BEGIN SNAPSHOT statement is executed is expressed with UNIX_TIME by BEGIN_TIME.

 ##### BEGIN_MEM_USAGE